lich-uct/molpher-lib/README.md

 ### Installation with Anaconda

 Molpher-lib is distributed as a [conda package](https://anaconda.org/lich/molpher-lib).
-At the moment, this is a preferred way to install and use the library.
+At the moment, this is the preferred way to install and use the library.
 All you need to do is just either get the full [Anaconda](https://www.continuum.io/downloads) distribution or its lightweight variant, [Miniconda](http://conda.pydata.org/miniconda.html).
 It is essentially a Python distribution, package manager and virtual environment in one and makes setting up a development environment for your project very easy.
 After installing Anaconda/Miniconda you can run the following in the Linux terminal:

 ```bash
 conda install -c lich molpher-lib